decentration/decentration/README.md

 <center><img src="https://user-images.githubusercontent.com/45230082/142871333-a25292f4-1db4-428f-b1c3-5e493520baed.png" alt="DecentrationLogo" width="100"/></center>
 <center><img src="https://drive.google.com/uc?export=view&id=15r50NY9VwdESE6c36dxoPPi0Z20fMbDc" alt="Ramsey" width="100"/></center>

 We're on a journey to building decentralised organisms lead by Ramsey, lead architect of Decentration...
-This is involved the consubstantiation of blockhains and AI.
+This involves the consubstantiation of blockhain and AI.

-With this paradigm unfolding of "thinking and reasoning" machines. things are getting weird pretty quickly.
+As is becoming very apparent, a new paradigm is unfolding of "thinking and reasoning" machines.
+And things are getting weird pretty quickly!

-Our core value is to empower humans to leverage "brains in machines" (AI), and to retain ownership and sovereignty of it's output.
+A core value which embodies Decentration is to empower humans to leverage "brains in machines" (AI), and for humans to have the shared opportunity to retain ownership and sovereignty of it's output.

-There will be organisations of agentic AI, allocate resources and doing useful work over blockspace.
+There will be organisations of agentic AI, to allocate resources and doing useful work over [blockspace](https://polkadot.com/blockspace).
+They will have the attributes that appear more like an organism than a program running on a machine.

+Components of the organism will have a shared objective function, they will have cognition and autonomy to make choice.

 It's important that we all have the opportunity for them to work for us.

+And there will be no better place for these cognitive organisms to leverage Polkadot's JAM blockspace, which will essentially allow you to run fully fledged programs, with unbounded throughput.
+Making this generation of blockchain feel like a relic.

-# What are we working on now
+# What projects are we working on now
 - The new [JAM](https://jam.web3.foundation) protocol client.
+- **[Bagpipes](https://bagpipes.io)**... a playground for building workflows and Dapps over blockchain infrastructure.

 # What's coming soon...
 - Orgs AI: build decentralised autonomous organisations of agents that work for humans.